Yokomoko/esplora/README.md

            bash -c "/srv/explorer/run.sh liquid-mainnet explorer"
 ```

-## How to run the explorer for Bitcoin testnet3
+## How to run the explorer for Groestlcoin testnet3

 ```
 docker run -p 50001:50001 -p 8084:80 \